 If you have a working knowledge of wiring and you’re simply replacing an existing light with a new recessed light, you may choose to install it yourself.
 If you’re installing a whole ceiling full of new recessed lights and will need to fish wire through the joists, it’s a good idea to have an electrician do it.
 Your local building authority may also have rules that require LED installation by a licensed electrician.

 Q. Do LED recessed lights need housing?

-Housing is the case that holds the lightbulb (or LED diodes), and many of today’s recessed LED lights come with thin, lightweight housings compared to the more massive, older-style can lights.
+Housing is the case that holds the light bulb (or LED diodes).
+Most LED recessed lighting fixtures come with thin, lightweight housings compared to the more massive, older-style can lights.

 Q. Does recessed lighting add value to a house?

-Well lit rooms are more attractive than dimly lit ones, and while installing recessed lighting might not add monetary value to your home, potential buyers may be more likely to make an offer if your home is well lit.
+Well-lit rooms are more attractive than dimly lit ones, and although installing recessed lighting might not add monetary value to your home, potential buyers may be more likely to make an offer if your home is well lit.

 Why Trust Bob Vila